 We then selected the best travel photos with machine learning.
 To do so, the team first started by rating some 2 million of the photos manually, which then allowed them to train algorithms to look for the signals that correlate to good travel photos.

-By signing in with your Facebook account you could browse all your friends's best travel photos sorted by location so you had your own very personal travel guide.
+By signing in with your Facebook account users could browse all their friends's best travel photos sorted by location so everyone had their own very personal travel guide.

-The Jetpac iPad app was featured on Apple.com homepage, on nationwide App Store billboards and in the March 2013 newsletter.
+The Jetpac iPad app for iPad was featured on the Apple.com homepage, on nationwide App Store billboards and in the March 2013 newsletter.
 The app became the highest rated travel app in the iTunes App Store at the time.

 Airbnb is not streamlined like a hotel chain and thankfully so, but that also means that every Airbnb host is different, every listing description is different and as a traveler you never know what to expect.
 That is exactly we love Airbnb, but at the same time, I've found a lot of unnecessary inconsistency that is not of the charming kind, but only leads to bad reviews and a trip that was less than perfect.